ericlemerdy/rna-to-json/README.md

 3. Convert documents from CSV to JSON

-$ java -jar target/rna-to-json-1.0-SNAPSHOT.jar RNAToJson
+$ java -jar target/rna-to-json-1.0-SNAPSHOT.jar RNAIndexer

 At the end, it will print the output file.